 The adoption and implementation of corporate governance is the direct responsibility of the Board of Directors.
-The Board is committed to excellence in corporate governance, and adheres to rules of the High Level Controls Module (HC Module) of the Central Bank of Bahrain, and the principles of the Corporate Governance Code of the Kingdom of Bahrain issued by the Ministry of Industry and Commerce and best practices as per international standards.
+The Board is committed to excellence in corporate governance, and adheres to rules of the High Level Controls Module (HC Module) of the Central Bank of Bahrain, and the principles of the Corporate Governance Code of the Kingdom of Bahrain issued by the Ministry of Industry, Commerce, and Tourism.

-SICO’s corporate governance framework comprises the Board and the Board Committees, the Management reporting structure and the Management Committees, the Control functions such as Risk Management, Compliance, AML and Internal Audit, the Corporate Governance policy; Board and Committee Charters; Directors’ Handbook; Code of Business Conduct; operational policies and procedures; internal controls and risk management systems; compliance procedures; internal and external audit; effective communications and transparent disclosure; and measurement and accountability.
+SICO’s Corporate Governance framework comprises Board and Committee Charters; Code of Business Conduct; operational policies and procedures; internal controls and risk management systems; compliance procedures; delegated authority limits (DAL); internal and external audit; effective communications and transparent disclosure; and measurement and accountability.